LSSTDESC/qp/docs/advanced_usage/parameterizations.md

 ## Additional parameterizations

 - some additional parameterizations exist, you can see some documentation for them in the API (link)
+- link to list of scipy distributions that exist as well
+  - mention conversion to these distributions is not possible
 - you can also add your own parameterizations, see here for guidelines and how to get started (link)